The Importance of Compliance for Soap and Skincare Makers

 And remember you’re not alone.
 I’m here to help, and I also run a wonderfully supportive online support community – Natural Skincare Makers Australia – so feel free to join.

-As always, Bec is also here for any questions anytime at email@example.com.
+As always, Nicole is also here for any questions any time at firstname.lastname@example.org.